ewindisch/haproxy-docker/README.md

 the given interface, making sure only one listens on 10.0.1.201 (and optionally on additional IPs).

+## Caveats
+If you're using IP based vhosts, you need to set `net.ipv4.ip_nonlocal_bind=1` to allow the slave haproxy to bind to the right addresses even if they are not configured on your interfaces.

 ## Failure Scenarios
 If any service haproxy goes down, the container is supposed to kill UCARP so the IP gets removed and the backup can take over.